How to Choose the Right Codec for Every Project

 Tip: Better Codecs with External Recorders

-One way that people (myself included) have found to capture higher-quality codecs on cheaper cameras is to use an external recorder.
+One way to capture higher-quality codecs on cheaper cameras is to use an external recorder.

 These devices (many of which can double as external monitors) take an uncompressed signal from the camera, via HDMI or SDI, and compress it separately.
 So you end up with two copies of your footage.
 One copy heavily compressed on the camera, and a second copy lightly compressed on the external recorder.
 The key thing here is that the camera sends the signal out to the recorder before compressing it.

 One important note here is that many cheaper cameras only output 8-bit, and often not in 4:4:4.
 An external recorder might be able to compress to a 12-bit codec.
 But if the camera is only sending 8 bits, the recorder can only record 8 bits.
 Some cheaper cameras may also not output a “clean” HDMI signal that is suitable for recording.
 We call an output signal “clean” when it’s just the pure image with no camera interface overlays.

 The second factor to consider is storage space.
 High-quality codecs tend to be higher bit-rate, which means that the files are larger.
-You need to be prepared to store and back up all of those files as you’re shooting, and you may also have to upgrade your memory cards in order to be able to record the high-bitrate data.
-If you’re shooting solo, then you may end up choosing a lower-quality codec because it allows you to change memory cards less often and focus on the story instead.
+You need to be prepared to store and back up all of those files as you’re shooting.
+And you may also have to upgrade your memory cards in order to be able to record the high-bitrate data.
+If you’re shooting solo, then you may end up choosing a lower-quality codec because it allows you to change memory cards less often.

 Another factor to consider is how much color-correction and VFX (collectively referred to as finishing) you plan to do.
 If you’re going to be doing very minimal color-correction and no VFX, then you can probably get away with lower bit-depth, chroma subsampling, and macro blocking that come with lower quality capture codecs.